 The humble Pistol was the weapon of choice for most people, even beyond several of the weapons found later in the game.
 It had the best accuracy, damage, rate of fire and was available from the beginning of the game.
 With a little tweaking, you could turn it into a good long range killing machine (without bothering to use the Sniper Rifle).
 The pistol's Marksman ability, at maximum, will also out-shoot Assault Rifles easily - more rounds, more damage, less heat and more accuracy.
 With the Infiltrator class, specializing in Commando, as well as a Medical Exoskeleton, it can speed up the recharge on Marksman to the point where you can have the skill enabled permanently.

-Now combine Pistol's Marksman with the Immunity ability.
+Now combine Pistol's Marksman with the Immunity ability (i.e. as a Soldier or Infiltrator).
 You can basically stand still right in front of a pack of six enemies who all have guns blazing on you and methodically take them all down one by one before Immunity wears out.
 This will work on any game difficulty!
-The only problem with this is the presence of an enemy biotic who can knock you down on the floor repeatedly, but there is only two or three of those specific instances in the whole game.
+The only enemies you'll have trouble with are biotics who can knock you down on the floor repeatedly, but there are only a handful of those kinds of enemies in the whole game, and they're trouble for everyone, not just pistol-users.

 Shotguns, fullstop.
 ME1 shotguns do have very tight pellet groupings that grant considerable range.
 With the right shotgun stats and equipment, you have a nonscoped sniper rifle in your hands.
 Add to that high force upon hits and the ability to equip shotguns with specialized ammunition that increases impact force even further and the only thing you can't tie down to the ground are Krogan.
 And those still die fast enough, even on Insanity if you can hit them before they cast Immunity.
 If they managed to, well, biotics are instant win abilities.

 An Adept's skills, when set up properly, lasted longer than it took for them to recharge.
-On top of that, they have the ability to damage anything in a Stasis field, which can't fight back.
+On top of that, they could have the ability to make anything in a Stasis field damageable, which normally renders things invincible for the duration in return for it being unable to fight back.
 This ability works on the final boss.

 Adrenaline Rush.
 Unlike the later games, each power in ME1 had its own cooldown, independent of all the others.
 What Adrenaline Rush does is reset the cooldowns of all your powers so you can use them again instantly.
 In the hands of a Vanguard, this essentially amounts to dual-casting Lift, Throw, and Barrier, with a side of Marksman/Carnage for good measure.
 And by the time all those run out, you'll probably be ready for another Adrenaline Rush.
 Oh, and since you've got a bio-amp anyway, Vanguards are ideal for using a biotic bonus power like Singularity for even more chaos.
 And in case you're worried that tech powers were left out of the fun, Garrus also packs Adrenaline Rush for all your rapid-fire-Overload/Sabotage needs.
 Enjoy.